Structured Data vs Unstructured Data

 However, as data sources increase and data pipelines become more complex, a business’ data storage process needs to evolve.
-Data warehouses may be insufficient, and for many companies, managing all that data becomes increasingly difficult to handle on their own.
+Data warehouses may be insufficient, and managing all that data becomes increasingly difficult for many companies to handle on their own.
 Expertise is expensive and hard to find.
-Instead, what many companies opt for is tasking the workload to a data scientist who may not have the specialized knowledge and experience needed to take on such a task.
+Instead, many companies opt for tasking the workload to a data scientist who may not have the specialized knowledge and experience needed to take on such a task.

 At Infostrux, we offer data engineering as a service.
 We help data-driven organizations get the most out of their data.

 Snowflake Data Warehouse and Data Lake

 Snowflake Cloud Data Platform brings all your structured and semi-structured data together in a single platform, delivering the best storage and analytical attributes of a data lake and a data warehouse.